Nextrevit/Google-Earth-Trucking-Simulator-GETS-/README.md

 Select "SR22".
 Make sure you are as close to the ground as possible.

 Arrow keys to drive, B for engine brake, F and Shift F for WIP trailer simulation.

+When exiting Google Earth, it will prompt you to save a place in the "Temporary Places" folder.
+Click "Discard".